Skip to main content

 Most employers request a professional reference list at the point of offer or shortly after the interview, asking the candidate to provide details of two or three referees who can be contacted to verify the candidate's previous employment, responsibilities, performance, and conduct.
 Providing a well-presented, accurate reference list signals professionalism and readiness to cooperate with the employer's due diligence process.

 In regulated sectors — including financial services (where the FCA's Senior Managers and Certification Regime applies), healthcare, education, social care, and roles involving work with children or vulnerable adults (where DBS checks are required under the Police Act 1997) — reference checks are particularly rigorous and may cover specific periods of employment history.
-Candidates for such roles should ensure that their referees are aware of the regulatory context and prepared to respond in detail.
+Candidates for such roles should confirm that their referees are aware of the regulatory context and prepared to respond in detail.

 A reference list is also useful when applying for contracts or consultancy engagements as a self-employed contractor or freelancer, where clients may request references from previous clients or employers before engaging your services.
 In this context, the reference list serves the same function as in employment, providing the client with the means to verify your track record and suitability.